julelang/manual/src/std/encoding-json.md

 Maps:
 	Decode as JSON object.
 	Map's key type only can be: signed integer, unsigned integer and string.
-	Other types will cause exceptional with [DecodeError.UnsupportedType].
+	Other types will cause exceptional with [UnsupportedTypeError].

 Smart Pointers:
 	If smart pointer is nil, will be allocated by the algorithm for decoding.